Table Parsing with Camelot for Insurance Policy and Claims Data

 Deterministic Routing Architecture

-If neither vector table structure nor alignment heuristics are present, the pipeline must route the document to PDF Text Extraction with pdfplumber for line-level parsing rather than forcing Camelot into a degraded state.
-This routing decision must be logged, versioned, and tied to a deterministic confidence threshold to prevent silent data corruption.
+If neither a vector table structure nor alignment heuristics are present, the router hands the document back to PDF Text Extraction with pdfplumber for line-level parsing rather than forcing Camelot into a degraded state.
+When the document is a scanned image or carries rasterized tables, vector analysis returns zero confidence and the work item diverts into the OCR Integration & Sync fallback queue, which reconstructs structural boundaries before the page is re-evaluated for table extraction.
+Every routing decision is logged, versioned, and tied to a deterministic confidence threshold so the pipeline categorizes outcomes at ingestion rather than discovering corruption downstream during field mapping.

 import logging